-Fall treat week continues with these yummy popcorn bars.
-This recipe is my 4th post as part of Bake for the Cure (be sure to enter the giveaway) and this recipe is my adaptation of one from the Bake for the Cure Cookbook.
+Fall treat week continues with these yummy Halloween popcorn bars.
+This recipe is my 4th post as part of Bake for the Cure.
+This recipe is my adaptation of one from the Bake for the Cure Cookbook.
 I always think of popcorn balls as Halloween rolls around.
 This recipe simplifies the process by pressing the mixture into a 9 x 13 pan and cutting them into bars.
 By all means if you want popcorn balls you could totally do that with this recipe.

 This recipe raises the level of your regular popcorn treat by adding in peanuts and pretzel pieces.
 The original recipe calls for butterscotch chips along with candy coated chocolate pieces.
 I wanted to make this recipe with more of a Halloween look so I used milk chocolate chips along with Reese’s Pieces Baking Pieces.
 The results were yummy.
 I made the coating on these bars using Karo Lite Corn Syrup.
 The bottle said it has 33% less calories than regular corn syrup and contains 0 grams high fructose corn syrup.